 Read more

-...profile.
+...for viewing my profile.
 A brief background on myself.
 I have a BS Biology, BA Spanish, MPH Toxicology, MS Environmental Health Sciences (focus on risk assessment and industrial hygiene).
 My interests are highly diversified, from languages to entomology, and dance to reproductive toxicology.
 I am eager to work with students from all backgrounds, to improve not only your knowledge of the topic you study but to enhance your study and test-taking skills.
-Please message me for further information...
+Please message me...

 Read more